SCCA’s Second Virtual

 EVERY MEMBER’S yearly dues need to be renewed each January.If you paid your dues for 2018 , you will receive credit for it for this year.
 If 2018 was a long time ago and you don’t remember, just send us a note.
 Our Treasurer Ken Milhander will answer you.
 If you’d like to pay dues for 2020, it’s just $20 (because we’re not providing our famous continental breakfast)!

 If you have not yet submitted your annual dues, please support SCCA’s ministry of providing high quality local training events for you.

 - You can donate your yearly dues now via PayPal.
 Please click here.

-A year’s membership is only $40 for this 501(c)(3) non-profit organization.
-This includes access to each of the training meetings held throughout the region, the Continental breakfast served at each training, fellowship with like-minded Chaplains, and information provided on the website.
+A year’s membership is only $20 for this 501(c)(3) non-profit organization.
+This includes access to each of the training meetings, fellowship with like-minded Chaplains, and information provided on the website.

 Please enjoy the recording of our earlier meeting.
 Follow this link to the Prior Zoom Meeting page.